rickhofstede/surfmap/readme.txt

 2.4) Upgrading existing installation

 When upgrading your SURFmap installation to a newer version, keep in mind that the configuration file (config.php) is not always compatible between the versions.
-It's there very important to update the settings in the configuration file of the version you're upgrading to.
+It's therefore very important to update the settings in the configuration file of the version you're upgrading to.
 Regarding the upgrade, you could use either of the installation methods discussed above.
 In case you're using a method that's based on an installation script (i.e. 'automated tar ball installation' (2.1) or 'SVN trunk installation' (2.3)) the scripts will automatically archive your existing SURFmap installation, including the configuration file.
 If you're doing a manual installation/upgrade, keep in mind to archive your old installation yourself.

+Besides backing up the configuration file, you can save the contents of the geocoded cache database.
+In most cases, this will considerably speed up the flow record visualization after upgrading.

+2.5) Installation verification

+In order to verify whether SURFmap was configured properly based on your particular system setup, a "Configuration Checker" has been included in the package.
+It can be found at the following location:

+http://[your machine IP]/nfsen/plugins/SURFmap/setup/configurationchecker.php

 3) Using SURFmap